AnetaIvanova/eCalculator/README.md

 //////////////////////////////////////////////////////////////////////////////

-The following technologies are used:
+The following technologies were used:

 #HTML - to build the structure of the program.
 #CSS - to add styles to the program display.